fkar1movv/Medal_Prediction/README.md

 # Medal_Prediction
 Beginner Machine Learning Project

-I have tried out this project for learning Machine learning with projects.
+I have tried out this project for learning Machine Learning with projects.

 Here are the resources: